-Literature has established that there is a strong relationship between sociodemographic factors and financial literacy and financial decisions (Bailey et al, 2003; Agnew & Szykman, 2005; Lusardi & Mitchell, 2007, 2008, 2011; Worthington, 2008; Al-Tamimim & Bin Kalli, 2009 and Rooij et al, 2011).
+Again, previous literature has consistently established that socio-demographic factors of age, gender, level of education, income and employment status are strongly associated with financial literacy and financial decisions (see; Bailey et al, 2003; Agnew & Szykman, 2005; Lusardi & Mitchell, 2007, 2008, 2011; Worthington, 2008; Al-Tamimim & Bin Kalli, 2009 and Rooij et al, 2011;Brown & Graf, 2012 and Thapa & Nepal (2015).

-Empirical studies from extensive population surveys have consistently found that age is strongly associated with financial literacy.
+However; findings from prior studies are mixed with respect to the individual's age and financial literacy and with financial decisions.
 Many have concluded that financial literacy and age follow an inverted "U" shape pattern, indicating that financial literacy is highest during the mid-age of an individual and lowest when young and old (Alessie et al, 2011; ANZ surveys, 2011;2015; Crossan et al, 2011; Lusardi & Mitchell, 2011; Rooij et al, 2011and Brown & Graf, 2012).
-Specifically, Crossan et al (2011) finds age to be statistically significant in influencing retirement planning.
+However; these observations are refuted by Gallery et al, (2011b) who conclude that financial literacy is an increasing curve with an individual in old age being more financially literate.